igarciadelamo/twitbot-reminder/README.md

 * Tag 0.1.0: Initial version

 * Tag 0.2.0:
   * Unit testing
   * Logs stored in a configurable directory
   * Reconnection to Twitter after a period of time if there is no connection

-* Next version: 0.3.0
+* Tag 0.3.0:
+  * Removing infinite loop: the program finishes after execution.

 ## Next steps